AndrasE/secrets/README.md

 # secrets
-Facebook/Google/Email&amp;Password Authentication using Express, Ejs, Sessions with MongoDB as a backend
+Facebook/Google/Email&amp;Password Authentication using Express (sessions), Ejs with MongoDB as a backend

 Hi there 👋,